 The audition may be linked to an amplifying system from the applicant's own computer.
 Furthermore, a piano will be available.
-The applicant must bring other instruments.
+The applicant must bring other instruments, if needed.

-Based on the outcome of the results in the 1st and 2nd rounds, some applicants are selected and offered a place at the rhythmic programmes.
+Based on the outcome of the results in the first and second rounds, some applicants are selected and offered a place at the jazz/pop programmes.

-Since the Royal Academy of Music has a limited number of studentships, we cannot accepts all qualified applicants, but will have to prioritise based on a comprehensive assessment of the applicants' skills.
+Since the Royal Academy of Music has a limited number of studentships, we cannot accept all qualified applicants, but will have to prioritise based on a comprehensive assessment of the applicants' skills.
 Since the programmes are very different, the results of the individual examinations will be weighted differently depending on who is most suited for the various programmes.
 The academy reserves the right to make special arrangements in connection with the tuition if no teacher in the instrument in question is affiliated with the academy.

-4 Bachelor degree in Rhythmic music (Aalborg)
+4 Bachelor degree in Jazz/pop music (Aalborg)

 The Royal Academy of Music aims to hold the auditions in as relaxed an atmosphere as possible.
 Major emphasis will be given to personal musical expression.
-The various courses give no advance priority to certain styles or modes of expressions within the world of rhythmic music.
+The various courses give no advance priority to certain styles or modes of expressions within the world of jazz/pop music.
 We recommend that applicants in their self-chosen choose musical frameworks that they are familiar with.

-The entry audition for the Bachelor degree course in Rhythmic music is divided into two rounds.
+The entry audition for the Bachelor degree course in jazz/pop music is divided into two rounds.